 Once you sort out the enigma of finding and choosing the photographs, the next thing that follows is the event itself.
 A lot of things happen in an event and if not tackled responsibly, the whole thing can collapse into a black hole of disaster in an instant.

 Secure a date for your event.
-When choosing, make sure not to schedule in a public holiday otherwise you might have to compete for the attention of your audience.
+When choosing, make sure not to schedule on a public holiday otherwise you might have to compete for the attention of your audience.
 If possible try to find a date near the weekend, this will give your prospecting visitors something to look up to.
 Organizing an event can be a daunting task, needs a lot of synchronization.
 So start planning 2-3 months prior to the event, in this way you will have plenty of room to get prepared.

 Another issue is with the venue.
 A lot of people get confused when it comes to venue selection for a photography exhibition, most of them will think something more traditional like a posh art gallery with fancy decorations.
 While this is surely a great option but this certainly not the only option for the event.
 You see, there are local restaurants, cafes, and churches where you can also organize the event.
 So always look out for such places.
 Ask if they can help host the event.
 Holding an event in a more casual setting will help you get over your jitter and will give you a head start.

 Don’t limit yourself with just showcasing the photographs.
-Try to sale them also.
+Try to sell them also.
 Think about it, showcasing your artwork cannot be the only purpose of the exhibition.
-You should be able to sale them as well.
+You should be able to sell them as well.
 There are people who are interested in buying and collecting artworks from the venue.
 These people are real art enthusiasts and are willing to spend a fortune if something catches their attention.
 These are your prospects.
 They are the MVPs of your event.
 Don’t just price yourself out of the market.
 Try to tag a reasonable offer.
 Before sticking a price on your work, research the market.
 Find an adequate pricing spot.

 For some artists, it is not their style to be like others.
 Although every individual piece should have its own value independently, it is still very important to know your niche before dive deep.
 Try to have different prints of your work.
 Not everybody will be able to afford the original prints.
 That’s why it’s always a good idea to have small prints of your artwork at your disposal so that you can sell them at a more affordable price.